QuantConnect/Documentation/07-Research/04-research-on-indicators.rst

 Custom Resolutions
 ==================

 Data from history calls is restricted to the default resolutions available for the given type of security, such as second, minute, hour, and daily resolutions.
-This means that when using :code:`qb.Indicator`, the resolution of our indicators is also restricted to the default resolutions.
+This means that when using ``qb.Indicator``, the resolution of our indicators is also restricted to the default resolutions.
 If we want to create, for example, a 5-minute resolution indicator, we will need to consolidate our minute resolution historical data into 5 minute data.
 You can learn how to consolidate data in a pandas dataframe in the `Consolidating Historical Data <https://www.quantconnect.com/docs/research-2/historical-data#Historical-Data-Consolidating-Historical-Data>`_ documentation.
 After consolidating our data, we will need to manually update our indicator with data from our consolidated dataframe and save those indicator values in a new dataframe.

 For example, consider the case where we've consolidated our minute historical data into 5 minute data.
 Let's create a 5 minute Bollinger Band indicator from our new 5 minute dataframe.